• Skip to main content

 Clear braces work just like metal ones, but offer a sleeker aesthetic that many adults prefer, since the translucent ceramic brackets blend in with the teeth.
 Although clear braces typically incorporate a metal arch wire, and the brackets are often slightly larger, they’re still less noticeable than metal braces.
 Some people also find that the ceramic brackets are less sharp and abrasive on the cheeks and gums.

 On the downside, not all orthodontists offer clear braces, so it could be difficult to find a provider.
 Clear braces are also typically around 10%–20% more expensive than metal ones.
-That said, they have approximately the same treatment duration (12–30 months), and are just as effective in correcting mild-to-moderate cases of crossbite.
+That said, they have approximately the same treatment duration (12–30 months), and are widely considered effective in correcting mild-to-moderate cases of crossbite.

 Lingual Braces